squinkylabs/SquinkyVCV/docs/shifter.md

 Booty Shifter  will take an audio input and shift the frequencies up or down.
 This is not like a pitch shift where harmonics will remain in tune; it is an absolute frequency shift in Hz, so in general **harmonics will go way out of tune.** It is similar to a ring-modulator, but less extreme and more versatile.

+When the original module was released long ago it cost around $1000.
+More recent Eurorack frequency shifters are still very expensive, because the frequency shifter requires a large number of components, and must be carefully calibrated.

 ## Getting good sounds from Booty Shifter

 Feed in music and shift the frequency a good amount.